OpenChartProject/OpenChart/README.md

 - `make test`: runs the test suite.
 - `make clean`: cleans `bin/` folders.
 - `make cleanall`: cleans both `bin/` and `obj/` folders.
 Run `dotnet restore` to redownload dependencies.
+- `make publish`: publishes the project for Linux, macOS, and Windows into `dist/`.
+- `make publish-linux`: publishes the project for Linux x64 into `dist/`.
+- `make publish-osx`: publishes the project for macOS x64 into `dist/`.
+- `make publish-win`: publishes the project for Windows x64 into `dist/`.

 ## Visual Studio Code